Total Views

 Built on | Lexical (Meta) | ProseMirror |

-TipTap's AI Toolkit lets you build AI agents that edit documents, run proofreading flows, and handle multi-document workflows.
-It's powerful and flexible — but it requires the paid Platform, you configure your own AI model, and you build the integration.
+Tiptap's AI Toolkit lets you build AI agents that edit documents, run proofreading flows, and handle multi-document workflows.
+It's powerful and flexible.
+But it requires the paid Platform.
+You configure your own AI model.
+You build the integration.

 Eddyter includes AI writing assistance out of the box on Premium plans.
-It works inside the editor as your users write — smart chat, predictive autocomplete, and one-click tone refinement — without any setup from you.
+It works inside the editor as your users write.
+You get smart chat, predictive autocomplete, and one-click tone refinement.
+No setup from you.

-You can control whether AI features appear using the toolbarOptions prop:
+You control whether AI features appear using the toolbarOptions prop:

 jsx

 If you need advanced AI agents with custom LLM routing and multi-document orchestration, TipTap's toolkit gives you more control.
-If you want AI that works the moment you install the package, Eddyter is ready immediately.
+If you want an AI rich text editor that works the moment you install the package, Eddyter is ready immediately.

-On Eddyter's AI Pro plan ($39/month), you can bring your own API key (BYOK) and connect your own AI model.
-The AI Managed plan ($59/month) means Eddyter handles the AI infrastructure entirely — no API keys, no configuration, no cost surprises.
+On Eddyter's AI Pro plan ($39/month), you can bring your own API key and connect your own AI model.
+The AI Managed plan ($59/month) means Eddyter handles the AI infrastructure entirely.
+No API keys.
+No configuration.
+No cost surprises.

-This is another area where the editors take fundamentally different approaches.
+This is another area where the two editors take different approaches.

-TipTap: You build your own toolbar from scratch.
-This gives you unlimited flexibility — but means you're designing, coding, and maintaining toolbar components, bubble menus, and block handles yourself.
+TipTap.
+You build your own toolbar from scratch.
+This gives you unlimited flexibility.
+But it means you design, code, and maintain toolbar components, bubble menus, and block handles yourself.

 jsx